Quansight-Labs/ndindex/docs/indices/slices.md

 Rather than trying to think about dividers between elements, it's much simpler to just think about the elements themselves, but being counted starting at 0.
-To be sure, 0-based indexing itself leads to off-by-one errors, since it is not the usually way humans are taught to count things, but this is nonetheless the best way to think about things, especially as you gain practice in counting that way.
+To be sure, 0-based indexing also leads to off-by-one errors, since it is not the usually way humans are taught to count things, but this is nonetheless the best way to think about things, especially as you gain practice in counting that way.
 As long as you apply the rule "the `stop` is not included," you will get the correct results.

 (wrong-rule-4)=
-<strong style="font-size:120%;">Wrong Rule 4: "The `stop` of a slice `a[start:stop]` is 1-based."<a class="headerlink"
+##### Wrong Rule 4: "The `stop` of a slice `a[start:stop]` is 1-based."
-href="#wrong-rule-4" title="Permalink to this headline">¶</a> </strong>

 You might get clever and say `a[3:5]` indexes from the 3rd element with 0-based indexing to the 5th element with 1-based indexing.
 Don't do this.
 It